Star Baby

 "Star Baby" is a 1974 hit song by The Guess Who.
 It was written by Burton Cummings who also provided the lead vocals.
-It is classified in the genre of Power pop and was included on the group's LP entitled, Road Food as well as The Guess Who – Greatest Hits in 1999 and The Guess Who - Anthology in 2003.
+It is classified in the genre of Power pop and was included on the group's LP entitled, Road Food as well as The Guess Who – Greatest Hits in 1999 and Anthology in 2003.
 The band performed the song on the Midnight Special television program on December 14, 1973.

 "Star Baby" reached number 39 on the US Billboard Hot 100 and number 30 on Cash Box.
 In Canada, the song spent three weeks at number 9.
 The song was ranked as the 92nd biggest Canadian hit of 1974.
 Although The Guess Who had a dozen higher-charting songs in the US, "Star Baby" remained on the chart longer than any of their other hits - 19 weeks, which was four weeks longer than their number-one hit "American Woman".

 The song was a major hit in Chicago, peaking at number three and receiving significant airplay on radio superstation WLS as well as on its competing station, WCFL.